rogerio-romao/js-next-frontend-starter/README.md

 -   CI - TravisCI integrated and configured, runs the linting and test commands on pull requests to main branch.

--   Vite based React minimal setup.
+-   Vite based NextJS minimal setup.
 Featuring fast build times, HMR, Typescript and JSX support out-of-the-box, assets and public folders, all CSS syntaxes, PostCSS compatibility and minification.
 Direct import of assets and JSON.